New Risk/Uncertainty/

-Insurance industry underwriting innovations have come out of unsustainable system stresses.
-AI applications in areas such as predictive analytics and scenario planning will be revolutionary.
+- Insurance industry underwriting innovations have come out of unsustainable system stresses.
+AI applications in predictive analytics and scenario planning will be revolutionary.

-Domestic and global regulatory policies, along with new standards in conformances, have redefined “materiality”, revolutionizing the cost-basis models for staying protected.
+- Domestic and global regulatory policies, along with new conformance standards, have redefined “materiality” and shifted the cost-basis models that affect how you stay adequately protected.

-Too many organization leaders remain dangerously dismissive of the correlations between internal operations factors and in-market reputation risks that can directly impact customer experience; others are abdicating management of reputation liabilities to PR.
+- Too many leaders remain dangerously dismissive of the correlations between internal operations and in-market reputation risks, which can directly impact customer experience.
+Others are abdicating management of reputational liabilities to PR (very old school).

-ESG has not gone away; more negotiations on insurance or M&A opportunities are DOA without minimal sustainability/ESG conformances.
+- ESG has not gone away, it’s just under the political radar.
+More negotiations on insurance or M&A opportunities are DOA without minimal sustainability/ESG risk mitigation efforts.

-Planning for an exit or other liquidity event requires a new level of proactive risk management to achieve an ongoing state of exit readiness.
+- Planning for an exit or other liquidity event requires a new level of proactive risk management in order to achieve an ongoing state of “exit readiness”.

 What We Know is What You Need for This Moment